A 1) Journey: Dennis Chandler Beats AML Leukemia

 Germs can’t be shut out and infections prove to be of great danger to leukemia patients.
 One of the times Dennis landed back in the hospital was because of his body’s lack of ability to fight off infections.
 His body also had difficulty controlling temperature.
 He’d have chills so we’d try heat.
 Then he’d have fevers so we’d try ice packs.
 And always, the night sweats.
 Until his body re-adjusted, we seem to be playing a version of musical chairs … musical beds.

 Another time Dennis’ fever was particularly high and wouldn’t break, so he was re-admitted.
 Dennis sent me home for a little break but then the hospital called for me to come back.
 They wanted me to be there before they administered a certain antibiotic.
 I was told they preferred family to be there, since this antibiotic sometimes is known to give cardiac problems!
-Later I learned it was called amphaterrecin, an old reliable antibiotic that fell out of favor … because of its roughness.
-Nurses have nicknamed it “ampha-terrible” but it is known “to do the trick” and it did, thank God.
+Later I learned it was called Amphaterecin, an old reliable antibiotic that fell out of favor … because of its roughness.
+Nurses have nicknamed it “Ampha-Terrible” but it is known “to do the trick” and it did, thank God.
 (The nurses told me that night …he had a record fever, 106.1!)

 I think that was the night of the BIG shake.
 Shakes were his body’s reaction to transfusions of blood platelets.
 After some of them, he’d joke about rock’n’rollin’ through it.
 But, not so funny was the one time we witnessed him being packed in ice again.
 The nurses readied a machine for a “code blue”.
 Then just as he shook so much he seemed to be ready to levitate off the bed, he calmly told us all not to worry and to remember he was made a promise to be healed.